andrecaiado/spring-boot-helm/README.md

 - [Try it out the application API](#try-it-out-the-application-api)

 # Features
-- Deploys a Spring Boot application in a Kubernetes cluster using Helm.
+- Deploys a Spring Boot application in a Kubernetes cluster using Helm charts.
-- The values for the k8s resources can be defined in different files according to the environment (dev, test, prod).
 - The k8s deployment loads application properties from a ConfigMap and sensitive data from a Secret.
 - Spring Boot Actuator is enabled to provide health check endpoints.